-Todd Walburg, managing partner of Cutter Law’s Oakland, California office, handles e-cigarette cases from across the U.S. and has extensive experience in e-cigarette litigation.
+Todd Walburg, a managing partner of Cutter Law’s Oakland, California office, handles e-cigarette cases from across the U.S. and has extensive experience in e-cigarette litigation.
 In July 2017, at the Annual Convention of the American Association for Justice, he was elected Co-Chair of the AAJ E-Cigarette Litigation Group.
-He also formed, and was appointed Co-Chair of the E-Cigarette Subgroup for the National Attorneys’ Information Exchange Group.
+He also formed and was appointed Co-Chair of the E-Cigarette Subgroup for the National Attorneys’ Information Exchange Group.

 In addition to his courtroom experience advocating for people who have been injured by e-cigarettes, Mr. Walburg has published papers and given presentations to other lawyers regarding the dangers of e-cigarettes.